 Go if you feel the urge

-Look, nobody likes taking an epic shit in a public bathroom, but when you gotta go, you gotta go.
+Look, nobody likes taking an epic poop in a public bathroom, but when you gotta go, you gotta go.
 Holding it in can make it worse.

-Constipation is a real buzzkill, but changing a few simple things can make a world of difference in the defecation department.
+Constipation during pregnancy (or anytime, for that matter) is a real buzzkill, but changing a few simple things can make a world of difference in the defecation department.
+Drink water, load up on fiber and keep moving to, well, keep things moving.